 We collect Personal Information from you in a number of different ways including when you provide Personal Information to us over the phone, in person, by email, completing a form or through the use of the ReachOut Services.
 You can browse through the ReachOut Services without telling us who you are or providing any Personal Information.
 With your consent however, in the following circumstances we will collect Personal Information from you:

-- Registration for ReachOut Schools: You can register for a ReachOut Schools profile through https://schools.au.reachout.com.
-To do so, you will need to provide your email address, age, gender, postcode, profession, username and password.
+Registration for ReachOut Schools: You can register for a ReachOut Schools profile through https://schools.au.reachout.com.
+To do so, you will need to provide your first name, email address, school name, profession, and password.

-- Surveys: You may choose to participate in surveys on the ReachOut Services.
+Surveys: You may choose to participate in surveys on the ReachOut Services.
 To do so, you may need to provide your age, gender, post code, email address, areas and activities of interest, and other information.

 We may also collect Personal Information from you from time-to-time to update your existing information, and to acquire new supporters to support our ongoing cause.
 For example, if you sign a petition we may contact you to ask you to donate to, or get involved in, some other action in connection with the work that we do.

 Occasionally we may also collect Personal Information about you from publicly available sources such as the telephone directory, and occasionally from third party sources such as Australia Post or The Prospect Shop or other prospecting data warehouses.
-When we do so, we will take reasonable steps to ensure that we make you aware of the collection of your information in accordance with the Act.
+When we do so, as much as practicable, we will take reasonable steps to ensure that we make you aware of the collection of your information in accordance with the Act.